JuliaMath/Roots.jl/README.md

 * the number of iterations exceed `maxevals`, or

-* the number of function calls exceeds `maxfnevals`.

 If the algorithm stops and the relaxed convergence criteria is met, the suspected zero is returned.
 Otherwise an error is thrown indicating no convergence.
 To adjust the tolerances, `find_zero`